7 Reasons to Integrate Your Fundraising CRM and General Ledger

 EXECUTIVE DIRECTOR: Thank you.
 Any questions from the Board?

-Integrating your fundraising CRM and general ledger through the use of specialized software will ensure that funds recorded as raised properly correspond with the money recorded as revenue from fundraising on financial statements – or reasonably explain when they don’t.
+Integrating your fundraising CRM and general ledger with purpose-built software will ensure that funds recorded as raised properly correspond with the money recorded as revenue from fundraising on financial statements—or reasonably explain when they don’t.

-But along the way there, you’ll save time, be more accurate, ensure that systems are not cluttered, and build trust and confidence among the teams and their leadership.
-And, a fully-aligned pair of integrated systems will drive improved transparency, insights, operations, and, ultimately, accountability to both leaders and donors for delivering your mission.
+But along the way, you’ll save time, be more accurate, remove clutter, and build trust and confidence among the teams and their leadership.
+And, a fully aligned pair of integrated systems will drive improved transparency, insights, operations, and, ultimately, accountability to both leaders and donors for delivering your mission.

 Blackbaud Financial Edge NXT